 You can tackle air sealing on your own with a caulk gun and by adding weatherstripping.
 To make sure the job is done right, we recommend consulting a professional who can utilize different technologies to identify air leaks.

-Check out this Energy Star graphic illustrating the most common sources of air leakage found in the average home.
+The illustration at right identifies the most common sources of air leakage found in the average home.

 HOW TO IDENTIFY AIR LEAKS

 The simplest way to identify an air leak is by feeling for drafts in areas of your home that should be airtight.
 Have you noticed a whistling sound near your windows?
 Do ice dams form around your roof in the wintertime?
 Are there gaps at the bottom of your exterior doors?
 Can you feel drafts around the window or door frames?
 If you answered yes or I think so to any of these questions, you need to air seal.

 To confirm your theories, get a home energy assessment and a certified building analyst will come to your home to use a blower door and infrared camera to identify air leaks.
 A blower door test de-pressurizes your home, creating an environment that makes air leaks easily identifiable.
 By using the infrared camera during the blower door test, building professionals can target the air leakage and measure the air infiltration rate of your home.

 HOW TO PAY FOR YOUR PROJECT

 In some cases, a few cans of caulk and weatherstripping can do the trick.
 But for those of you in need of more thorough air sealing, look no further than CORE rebates.

 CORE rebates: 25% of project cost up to $500